bencyn/Questioner/README.md

 License
 ----------
 This project is licensed under the MIT license.
-See [LICENSE](https://github.com/kathy254/Questioner-UI/blob/master/LICENSE) for details.

 Contribution
 ---------------